kendricklawton/project-auth/README.md

 * Password Screen: Allows a logged in user to edit the password.

 ## Navigation
 The app uses a native stack navigator to handle navigation between screens.
-The `Navigation` component in `Navigation.js` is responsible for rendering the appropriate screens based on the user's authentication state.
+The `Navigation` component is responsible for rendering the appropriate screens based on the user's authentication state.

 ## Authentication
 The app uses a custom AuthContext to manage authentication state.
-The `AuthContext` is created in `AuthContext.js` and used throughout the app to check if the user is logged in.
+The `AuthContext`component is responsible for handling authentication and creating users.

 The useAuth hook can be used to access the authentication state and update it when necessary.